 Buffalo Bayou Community Plan

-In 2020, the U.S. Army Corps of Engineers (USACE) issued the Interim Report for the Buffalo Bayou and Tributaries Resilience Study favoring two solutions, channelizing Buffalo Bayou and constructing a reservoir on the Katy Prairie in the Cypress Creek Watershed.
-However, both face heavy community opposition.
+In 2020, the U.S. Army Corps of Engineers (USACE) issued the Interim Report for the Buffalo Bayou and Tributaries Resilience Study which studied alternatives for reducing the flood risk in the Buffalo Bayou Watershed after Hurricane Harvey in 2017.
+The interim report favored two solutions, channelizing Buffalo Bayou and constructing a reservoir on the Katy Prairie in the Cypress Creek Watershed.
+However, both faced heavy community opposition.

-Houston Stronger provided critical feedback to USACE and offered a substitute plan known as the the Buffalo Bayou Community Plan that provides a road map to achieve effective flooding solutions with community support.
+Houston Stronger provided critical feedback to USACE suggesting that they re-evaluate four alternatives that were part of the study but not recommended.
+Houston Stronger named their four alternatives as the Buffalo Bayou Community Plan that provides a road map to achieve effective flooding solutions with community support.

 The Buffalo Bayou Community Plan is formulated with the following goals: